AngeClementAkazan/Bidirectional-LSTM-for-Weather-Prediction-Using-Tensorflow-Keras/README.md

-# Bidirectional-LSTM-using-Keras
+# Bidirectional-LSTM-using-Tensorflow and Keras
-This directory contain the code of Bi-LSTM using Keras the library
+This directory contain the code of Bi-LSTM using Tensorflow and Keras the library